rxdi/xmigrate/README.md

 npm i -g @gapi/cli
 ```

-Command that will be runned internally
+Command that will be run internally
 ```bash
 npx gapi build --glob ./1-migration.ts,./2-migration.ts
 ```
 After success transpiled migration will be started from `./.xmigrate/1-migration.js`
 Before exit script will remove `artifacts` left from transpilation located inside `./.xmigrate` folder

-## Rallback
+## Rollback

 When executing command `xmigrate up --rollback` this will trigger immediate rollback to DOWN migration on the current crashed migration
 The log will look something like this: